No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Directions

 - Boil the carrots and then cut the sakura flowers and petals using a cookie cutter.
-You can also use a pair of scissors or a knife in case you don’t have a cookie-cutter.
+You can also use a pair of scissors or a knife in case you don’t have one.
 These flowers are just for decoration, which means they don’t have to be perfect.

-- Repeat the same procedure if you are using kamaboko or ham
+- Repeat the same procedure if you’re using kamaboko or ham.

-- Now, divide your rice into two equal portions, add the kombu tea and umeboshi to one part, to make it red, and then add kombu tea and salt to the other portion to make it white.
-You will be adding the filling to the white rice; therefore, make sure that you flavor it.
+- Now divide your rice into 2 equal portions, add the kombu tea and umeboshi to one part to make it red, and then add kombu tea and salt to the other portion to make it white.
+You’ll be adding the filling to the white rice; therefore, make sure that you flavor it.

-- Make two white and red rice balls, and add your favorite filling to the white balls.
+- Make 2 white and red rice balls, and add your favorite filling to the white balls.
 Leave the red balls as is, and shape them into round or cylindrical rice balls.

-- Complete step 4 using shisho leaves, arrange the cut carrots on top, and you will be done,
+- Complete step 4 using shisho leaves, arrange the cut carrots on top, and you’ll be done!

 Ingredients